Gut Health

 When brain function suffers

-Research also confirms that celiac can affect your brain in ways that can muddle your memory and make it harder to deal with your daily life.
+Research also confirms that celiac can affect your brain in ways that can create brain fog, muddle your memory and make it harder to deal with your daily life.
 Some of these problems may be linked to compromises in blood flow to the brain which can be caused by celiac – what’s known as cerebrovascular disease.5

 But, a study in Australia demonstrates that, if you have celiac, going on a gluten-free diet can help you recover your mental acuity.
 In this research, when people with celiac in their 20s and 30s went on a gluten-free diet that allowed the digestive tract to recover, their “cognitive performance improved with adherence to the gluten-free diet in parallel to mucosal (lining of the intestines) healing.”6